livewire/livewire/docs/upgrading.md

 V3 has changed this default to simply: `App\Livewire`.

-You can either move and edit all your components to the new location or add the following confugration to your `config/livewire.php` file to use the old default:
+You can either move and edit all your components to the new location or add the following configuration to your `config/livewire.php` file to use the old default:

 ```php
 'class_namespace' => 'App\\Http\\Livewire',